arcan1s/ahriman/docs/architecture.rst

 The schema migration are applied according to current ``pragma user_info`` values, located at ``ahriman.core.database.migrations`` package and named as ``m000_migration_name.py`` (the preceding ``m`` is required in order to import migration content for tests).
 Additional class ``ahriman.core.database.migrations.Migrations`` reads all migrations automatically and applies them in alphabetical order.

-These migrations also contain data migrations.
+These migrations can also contain data migrations.
 Though the recommended way is to migrate data directly from SQL requests, sometimes it is required to have external data (like packages list) in order to set correct data.
 To do so, special method `migrate_data` is used.

 Type conversions
 ^^^^^^^^^^^^^^^^